arthur-ai/bench/docs/source/scoring.md

 For better understandability we have broken down the Scorers based on the type of procedure each Scorer uses.

-## Prompt-Based Scoring Methods
+## Prompt-Based Scorers

 ### `qa_correctness`

 The QA correctness scorer evaluates the correctness of an answer, given a question and context.
-This scoring method does not require a reference output, but does require context.
+This scorer does not require a reference output, but does require context.
 Each row of the Test Run will receive a binary 0, indicating an incorrect output, or 1, indicating a correct output.

 ### `summary_quality`

 The Summary Quality scorer evaluates a summary against its source text and a reference summary for comparison.
 It evaluates summaries on dimensions including relevance and syntax.
 Each row of the test run will receive a binary 0, indicating that the reference output was scored higher than the candidate output, or 1, indicating that the candidate output was scored higher than the reference output.

-## Embedding-Based Scoring Methods
+## Embedding-Based Scorers

 ### `bertscore`

 [BERTScore](https://arxiv.org/abs/1904.09675) is a quantitative metric to compare the similarity of two pieces of text.
-Using the `bertscore` scoring method will score each row of the test run as the bert score between the reference output and the candidate output.
+Using `bertscore` will score each row of the test run as the bert score between the reference output and the candidate output.

 ### `hedging_language`

-The Hedging Language scoring method evaluates whether a candidate response is similar to generic hedging language used by an LLM ("As an AI language model, I don't have personal opinions, emotions, or beliefs").
+The Hedging Language scorer evaluates whether a candidate response is similar to generic hedging language used by an LLM ("As an AI language model, I don't have personal opinions, emotions, or beliefs").
 Each row of the Test Run will receive a score between 0.0 and 1.0 indicating the extent to which hedging language is detected in the response (using BERTScore similarity to the target hedging phrase).
 A score above 0.5 typically suggests the model output contains hedging language.

-## Lexicon-Based Scoring Methods
+## Lexicon-Based Scorers

 ### `exact_match`